ibm-cloud-docs/vpc/instance_metadata_vpc_metadata_summary.md

 ## Summary of metadata for instances
 {: #imd-instance-summary}

 Use the information in the Table 1 to understand the type of metadata returned for an instance.
-To access all metadata, see [Use the instance metadata service](/docs/vpc?topic=vpc-imd-get-metadata).
+To access all metadata, see [Retrieving metadata from an instance](/docs/vpc?topic=vpc-imd-access-instance-metadata).

 | Instance URI path | Metadata key | Description of the metadata |
 |-------------------|--------------|-----------------------------|